 User Definition Explanation

 Normal user A user who is allowed to use the TOE.
 A

 normal user is provided with a login user

 name and can use normal functions of MFP.

 Administrator Supervisor A user who is authorised to modify the login

 password of the MFP administrator.

 MFP A user who is allowed to manage the TOE

 administrator and performs the management operations

 such as user data management of normal

 user, device management, file management,

 and network management.

-RC Gate An IT device connected to networks.
-This

-device is for operations such as collecting

-data via the RC Gate communication

-interface, so that @Remote can be

-performed, which is a set of remote diagnosis

-maintenance services for the TOE.

-As shown in Table 4-2, the TOE users are classified into normal user, administrator, and RC Gate.
+As shown in Table 4-2, the TOE users are classified into normal user and administrator.
 According to the roles, administrators shall be identified as supervisor and MFP administrator.
 The users shown in Table 4-2 are direct users of the TOE.
 There is also a responsible manager of the MFP who, as an indirect TOE user, is authorised to select the MFP administrator and supervisor.
 The responsible manager of the MFP is assumed to be an organisational manager in the operational environment.